Tiwarim386/Dog_Breed_Classifier_CNN/README.md

 #### Amazon Web Services

-I Used Amazon Web Services to launch an EC2 GPU instance.
+I Used Amazon Web Services to launch a GPU instance.
 (This costs money!)